Custom Components

 Existing Locofy Project

-3. Click on the Badge or the custom components icon next to the project dropdown.
+3. Click on the badge or Custom Components icon next to the project dropdown.

-Your can import your custom components using one of the following
+You can import your custom components using any of the following:

-1. Import using Locofy CLI from your codebase
+1. Import using the Locofy CLI from your codebase

 Mapping your Custom Components to the Figma Components

-1. LocoAI automatically maps your custom components to the Figma components.
+1. LocoAI automatically maps your custom components to their corresponding Figma components.

-4. You can detach the entire custom component library should you want to as well.
+4. You can detach the entire custom component library if required.

-You can now select the frames you want to convert to code and run Locofy Lightning on them
+Select the frames you want to convert and run Locofy Lightning.

 Editing Props of Custom Components